EdDataScienceEES/tutorial-Abigail-Louise/index.md

 It is important to visualise your data __before__ undertaking any data analysis.

 ANOVA is a parametric test which means it replies on assumptions about the parameters of the population from which the sample is derived.

-These assumptions are:
-- The data are drawn from a population with a __normal distribution__
+An important assumption is that the data are drawn from a population with a __normal distribution__.
-- There is __equal variances__ (homogeneity) across groups
-- The data are measured on an __interval or ratio scale__ (continuous or numerical)

-First, we will check there is a normal distribution of the response variable (abundance) by plotting a __histogram__ of the frequency distribution.
+We will check there is a normal distribution of the response variable (abundance) by plotting a __histogram__ of the frequency distribution.

 <mark> Please note: If your data does not have a normal distribution the data can be log-transformed or you could use a non-parametric test, such as Mann-Whitney U test or Kruskal-Wallis test. </mark>